unixorn/awesome-zsh-plugins/README.md

 ### [zgen ![GitHub stars](https://img.shields.io/github/stars/tarjoilija/zgen.svg)](https://github.com/tarjoilija/zgen)

 **Zgen** is a lightweight plugin manager for ZSH inspired by Antigen.
 The goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
 The script generates a static `init.zsh` file which does nothing but source your plugins and append them to your `fpath`.
 The downside is that you have to refresh the init script manually with zgen reset whenever you update your `.zshrc`.
-Can load oh-my-zsh compatible plugins and themes.
+Can load oh-my-zsh compatible plugins and themes, and will automagically clone them for you when you add them to your plugin list.

 ### [zilsh ![GitHub stars](https://img.shields.io/github/stars/zilsh/zilsh.svg)](https://github.com/zilsh/zilsh)